-All applicants to the Economics Program (including SSE students) are required to take the general GRE test (Graduate Record Exam, institution code 7016).
+All applicants to the PhD program in Economics (including SSE students) are required to take the general GRE test (Graduate Record Exam, institution code 7016).
 Your GRE test scores should be reported in your application and sent directly to us via your test center.
 These test results have a validity of maximum 5 years.
 There is no minimum score requirement for the test.
-Please, note that the GMAT test is not accepted as a substitute to the GRE test.
+Please note that the GMAT test is not accepted as a substitute to the GRE test.

 4. Proof of proficiency in English

 Unless you are a native English speaker or have undertaken a university study program in English, you need to provide evidence of your English proficiency.
 We prefer that you take the TOEFL test (Test of English as a Foreign Language, code 8175 for all SSE programs), but the IELTS test may also be taken.
 Please report the score to us directly via your test center and upload a copy of it in the application portal.
 Language test results have a validity of maximum 4 years.
 There is no minimum score requirement for any of the tests.

 - Photocopy of your valid passport (if from a country outside the EU/EFTA), or a photocopy of your valid ID card (if from the EU/EFTA)

 - Official Transcripts for college / university degrees and courses, and degree certificates: To be considered, all documents not in Swedish, Danish, Norwegian or English must be submitted together with a translation into one of these languages from the issuing institution or a professional translation service.
 Those candidates who have not completed their university studies at the time of presenting the admission application must send their incomplete academic record.
 These candidates should obviously not present the attested copy of their university qualification until they have obtained it.
 Acceptable transcript formats include scanned copies of paper transcripts produced by the institution, electronic transcripts produced by the institution, and web-based academic records produced by the institution and containing the name of the institution.